 Viptela solution isn’t dependent on the transport medium and hence can work with MPLS, Internet, LTE or any other transport medium as long as all the devices are connected together.

-- vManage: It is the centralized network management system that offers the GUI for the provisioning of the SDWAN network.
-It isn’t a physical hardware and runs as a VM on an ESXi or hypervisor on a server.
+1. vManage: It is the centralized network management system that offers the GUI for the provisioning of the SDWAN network.
+It isn’t physical hardware and runs as a VM on an ESXi or hypervisor on a server.

-- vSmart: It is the brain of the Viptela solution controlling the flow of data through the overlay network. vSmart controller works with vBond orchestrator to authenticate the vEdge routers as well as they join the network. vSmart isn’t a physical hardware and runs as a VM on ESXi or hypervisor on a server.
+2. vSmart: It is the brain of the Viptela solution controlling the flow of data through the overlay network. vSmart controller works with vBond orchestrator to authenticate the vEdge routers as well as they join the network. isn’t physical hardware and runs as a VM on ESXi or hypervisor on a server.

-- Spin up the vManage VM on a server in data center with its minimal configuration (System IP, vBond IP, Organization name etc).
+- Spin up the vManage VM on a server in the data centre with its minimal configuration (System IP, vBond IP, Organization name etc).

-- Spin up the vSmart VM on a server in data center with its minimal configuration (System IP, vBond IP, Organization name etc).
+- Spin up the vSmart VM on a server in the data centre with its minimal configuration (System IP, vBond IP, Organization name etc).

 - Spin up the vBond VM on a server in data center with its minimal configuration (System IP, vBond local command, Organization name etc).